 On October 30, 2013, the City Council approved the revisions to The Waterfront Revitalization Program.

-The Department of City Planning has proposed a series of revisions to the WRP in order to proactively advance the long-term goals laid out in Vision 2020: The New York City Comprehensive Waterfront Plan, released in 2011.
+The City of New York has proposed a series of revisions to the WRP in order to proactively advance the long-term goals laid out in Vision 2020: The New York City Comprehensive Waterfront Plan, released in 2011.
 The changes will solidify New York City’s leadership in the area of sustainability and climate resilience planning as one of the first major cities in the U.S. to incorporate climate change considerations into its Coastal Zone Management Program.
 They will also promote a range of ecological objectives and strategies, facilitate interagency review of permitting to preserve and enhance maritime infrastructure, and support a thriving, sustainable working waterfront.
 The revisions to the WRP are currently pending State and Federal approval in order to go in to effect.

 Revisions to the Waterfront Revitalization Program